-Clauses of this European Standard Essential Requirements (ERs) of EU Directive 90/385/EEC Qualifying remarks/Notes 4, 5, 6, 7, 8, 9, 10 7 This relevant ER is only partly addressed in this International Standard and only in conjunction with ISO 11137-1.
-Packaging for maintenance of sterility during transportation and storage are not covered.
+Clauses of this European Standard Essential Requirements (ERs) of EU Directive 90/385/EEC Qualifying remarks/Notes 4, 5, 6, 7, 8, 9, 10 7 Only a sterilization process using ionizing radiation is considered by this standard.
+This relevant Essential Requirement is only partly addressed in this European Standard.
+Design and packaging for maintenance of sterility during transportation and storage are not covered.
+Aspects of manufacture other than those related to sterilization are not covered.